mrjunjieli/mrjunjieli.github.io/_pages/about.md

 # 📖 Educations
-- 2024.05 - present, Ph.D. candidate in epartment of Electrical and Eletronic Engineering,  The Hong Kong Polytechnic University, Hong Kong SAR.
+- 2024.05 - present, Ph.D. candidate in Department of Electrical and Eletronic Engineering,  The Hong Kong Polytechnic University, Hong Kong SAR.
 - 2020.09 - 2023.03, M.E. in College of Intellgence and Computing, Tianjin University, Tianjin.
 - 2016-09 - 2020.06, B.E. in School of Computer Science and Technology, Tiangong University (Tianjin Polytechnic University), Tianjin.